 CPAWS works hard to maximize the proportion of revenue spent on our wilderness work.
 Our goal is a sustainable financial foundation for our conservation efforts, and sustained protection of Canada’s wilderness.

 Each year, our 13 chapters and the national office devote over 70 per cent of its budget to conservation and education, spending less than 15 per cent on fundraising costs.

-Again, this year, the CPAWS team demonstrated adaptability while working-from-home and identifying new funding avenues to bolster the ongoing generous support of our donors against pandemic-related financial uncertainty.
-The support from our donors barely wavered, as they provided to CPAWS $11,717,962 in funding allowing us to focus 73% of our spending exclusively on conservation.
-Our partners and stakeholders can be confident CPAWS remains financially stable and focused on our conservation mission.
+As the world continued to face economic uncertainty, CPAWS donors continued to demonstrate their trust in our efforts and in fact increased their support for our conservation work.
+With a significant increase in support from institutional donors, CPAWS received $15,779,931 in funding, allowing us to focus 79% of our spending exclusively on conservation.
+Our partners and stakeholders can be confident CPAWS remains financially stable and focused on our mission.

 National Director, Finance